CurtisSSE/CurtisSSE/README.md

 <h1 align="center">Curtis Hawkins</h1>
 <p>
-I'm an experienced Security Engineer working in the fields of DevSecOps, SDLC, Secure Coding, Cloud Security and related technologies.
+I'm an experienced engineer based in Taipei working in the fields of DevSecOps, SDLC, Secure Coding, Cloud Security and related technologies.
 Here you may find my repositories of related security tools, scripts, programs and more.

 Please visit my blog https://www.shroudsecurity.com if you'd like to learn more or collaborate.
 </p><div />